Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Suburb trains : The price for a suburb ticket is calculated in fonction of the distance.
 You will pay more to go 20 miles away than 10.
-You can buy a suburb ticket in any station of the metro: choose the English language on the machine, enter your departure station and your destination.
+You can buy a suburb ticket in any station of the metro: choose your language on the machine, enter your departure station and your destination.
 The machine gives you the price.

 NB: Remember airports are in suburb!
 Don't try to leave Paris with a T+.

 Pass : If you prefer to use a pass than tickets, you have different options.
 You can get tickets and information by the RATP or the Tourist Office websites.
 But consider you will probably walk a lot in Paris because a lot of must-do are in the centre and it's so pleasant to roam around.
-So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip (Versailles, Montmartre, airports...).
+So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip, like Versailles, Montmartre, or airports.

 - pickpockets operate mainly in the transports, so keep your bag in front of you or between your legs

-- lines 1 and 14 are automatic, which means even hurried Parisians avoid to enter after the ring!
+- lines 1 and 14 are automatic metros, which means that even hurried Parisians avoid to enter after the ring!
 There is no driver in these lines, so no one will re-open the doors for you if your arm is partly stuck!
-It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone look at you with anger.
-Wait for the next one, it's only in few minutes!
+It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone looks at you with anger.
+Wait for the next one, it's only in few minutes.

 - if you entered the metro but not the rest of your family, exit at the next station and... don't move!
 Normally, your family entered in the next metro at the same place exactly!
 They will be face to you in 3 minutes

 - Versailles palace is in suburb, but Versailles is a big city, with 3 rail stations.
 So have a look on your travel to not go to Versailles by the longest way